Using SQL like conditions, this tool allows you to mine for very specific numbers. The best way to explain this tool is by example.

-To begin with, you need to select an interface of interest.
-To select an interface you can either choose one from the drop down list, or start typing an interface’s name in the input field to filter the list.
+To begin with, you need to select a data point of interest.
+To select a data point you can either choose one from the drop down list, or start typing a data point’s name in the input field to filter the list.

 Be careful when using the ‘OR’ conjunction - it will negate the other conditions.

 For example, if we added another condition to our example above, and made it:

 You might expect to now see all buyer locations except London, where the enterprise location is either The Hague or London You’d be wrong.

 The final condition is joined with an ‘OR’ conjunction, which means that the engine will add all cases where the enterprise location is London regardless of the first two conditions:

 As you can see, buyer location ‘London’ is present in the output despite our condition: